kittinunf/fuel/README.md

 ```

-* There are 4 of methods to support your deserialization depending on your needs (also depending on JSON parsing lib of your choice), you are required to implement just only one of them.
+* There are 4 of methods to support response deserialization depending on your needs (also depending on JSON parsing library of your choice), you are required to implement just only one of them.

 ``` Kotlin
 public fun deserialize(bytes: ByteArray): T?